 Why am I not listening?
 What the hell is wrong with me?

 I don’t know.
 I really don’t know what I’m doing and I’m not entirely clear on why I’m doing it, but there is a strange freedom in that.
 It’s almost cathartic to have this aspect of my life fall apart in front of my eyes, like a forest fire burning through the old scrub and making space for the new, green shoots that peep up through the soil when the blaze is over.

 I want to do something I’m brilliant at.
 I want to be hungry to learn more, I want to stay up till 3 am absorbed so deeply in my work that I don’t realise the time, to speak so passionately about it that I make people think I’m weird.
-I want to get back to the girl who asked for a French grammar and verb table for her 16th birthday because she was a total geek!
+I want to get back to the girl who asked for a German grammar and a French verb table for her 16th birthday because she was a total geek!

 Was that Northanger Abbey quote strangely apt?
 Have I, for all this time, only been using half of my understanding?
 Maybe one day I’ll look back at this period of confusion and realise I was simply being ‘clever enough to be unintelligible…’ *